Sairat Zaala Ji

-"Sairat Zaala Ji" (Note: Also spelled as Sairat Jhala Ji or Sairat Zala Ji.) is the title song of the 2016 Marathi-language romantic film Sairat, written and directed by Nagraj Manjule.
-The song is composed and co-written by Ajay-Atul and sung by Chinmayi Sripaada alongside Ajay Gogavale.
+"Sairat Zaala Ji" (Note: Also spelled as Sairat Jhala Ji or Sairat Zala Ji.) is the title song of the 2016 Marathi-language Sairat, directed by Nagraj Manjule.
+It is composed and co-written by Ajay-Atul and sung by Chinmayi Sripaada alongside Ajay Gogavale.
 The song is portrayed by film leads Akash Thosar and Rinku Rajguru.
 The Times of India included a song in their list of the top 10 Marathi romantic songs.